steffenskov/blog/_posts/2010-10-27-tuning-iis-7-for-static-content.md

 `<caching enableKernelCache="true">`

 After removing it, the odd complete flushes disappeared.
 The IIS still makes large flushes at times, however now it keeps around 50.000 files in the cache, when doing so.
-At the same time our performance counter for **“File cache hit %”** went up from 5% to 33% – A huge increase.
+At the same time our performance counter for `File cache hit %”** went up from 5% to 33% – A huge increase.

 If you’re interested, the question at Serverfault can be reached here: <http://serverfault.com/questions/448942/why-is-iis-7-5-flushing-file-cache-very-often>